Crawford stops Benavidez late in last round to keep WBO belt | New Country 923

 The 31-year-old Crawford (34-0, 25 knockouts), ranked first or second on the world’s top pound-for-pound fighter lists, put on a workmanlike performance for the first half of the fight in front of a hometown crowd of 13,000 that included Crawford friend and billionaire Warren Buffett.

-Benavidez (27-1, 18 KOs) began tiring in the seventh after taking body shot after body shot from Crawford, who started out in an orthodox stance but worked most of the fight as a southpaw.
+Benavidez (27-1, 18 KOs) began tiring in the seventh after taking body shot after body shot.

+“I take nothing from him,” Benavidez said.
+“He’s the best of the best.
+I feel like I did a good job.”

 Benavidez, 26, was plenty frisky, motioning for Crawford to keep coming toward him even as it became apparent Crawford had taken control of the fight, and he showed renewed life in the 10th when he landed a couple shots.

-The crowd was on its feet for the 12th round, and “Craw-ford!” ”Craw-ford!” chants echoed through the area.
-Crawford kept coming in the 12th, and Benavidez could take no more of the steady punishment the three-division champion doled out in his first title defense at welterweight.
+The crowd was on its feet for the 12th round, and “Craw-ford!” ”Craw-ford!” chants echoed through the arena.
+Crawford kept coming in the 12th, and Benavidez could take no more of the steady punishment.

+“Oh man, it was coming,” Crawford said of his finishing flurry.
+“It was just a matter of time.
+He slowed down tremendously.
+He was tired.
+That’s when I saw my opportunity to take my best shot.”

 This was more of a stay-busy fight for Crawford but he was eager to take the bout after being called out by Benavidez, who is only the 10th-ranked 147-pounder by the WBO.